 Like anything one wears, or all things for that matter, it benefits from loving attention.
 Maintenance is achieved almost effortlessly with the use of a polishing cloth, that is included with your purchase.
 Pass over the surface of the foot, or chain and toggles, with the cloth, to maintain the bright surface that is in contrast to the recessed, oxidized background.
 Take care to avoid tugging on parts by placing the part to be polished in the palm of your hand, then press down to polish, and rub brusquely.
 It will brighten up immediately, ready to wear.

 A friend and customer, Jennifer Saliture, wore one foot for almost 20 years.
 Later, she purchased a more elaborate version, with a lotus flower setting and heart shaped ruby, and gave her original necklace to her sister as a birthday gift.
 It is more evidence that I make all of my work with a great mind for its durability and longevity.
-With proper care, this durable piece will provide a lifetime of enjoyment, ready to move on to the next generation.
+With proper care, your foot will provide a lifetime of enjoyment, ready to move on to the next generation.

-I created this piece by, first, rendering a drawing based upon a repoussé footprint of Vishnu that I discovered in a book, made by a craftsman in India.
-It is represented in the image listings above.
-Reposse is a technique of hammering and articulating metal to create patterns and imagery on its surface.
+I created this piece by, first, rendering a drawing based upon a repoussé footprint of Vishnu made by a craftsman in India, an image of which I discovered in a book.
+It is represented in the images shown above.
+Repoussé is a technique of hammering and articulating metal to create patterns and imagery on its surface.

 I took my drawing to an engraving company that reduced it to the desired size and then projected it onto a magnesium plate with a photo-sensitive emulsion.
 The emulsion protected the lines of the drawing from the acid etch, while the timed placement in the acid bath removed, partially, the remaining surface.
 The next step was to pierce the etched relief out of the magnesium plate with a saw blade.
-I added sprues and gates to facilitate the injected wax entering the silicone mold which resulted in a replica of the magnesium plate with sprues.
+I added sprues and gates to facilitate the injected wax entering the silicone mold of it, which resulted in a replica of the magnesium foot with the added sprues.
 Sprues and gates facilitate the wax, as well as the metal during the lost wax casting process, to enter the mold.
 Before I molded it, I embellished the back of the magnesium prototype with a paisley like surface/texture in wax , and added my logo and makers marks.
 I made a silicone mold of it for injection with wax that results in an identical wax copy of the magnesium etching.
-Each injected wax copy is then invested in plaster, after which it is burned out in an oven, leaving a cavity that the molten metal enters and fills during the casting process.
+Each injected wax copy is then invested in plaster, after which it is burned out in an oven.
+The wax flows out of the mold and leaves a cavity that the molten metal enters and fills during the casting process.
 This is known as lost wax casting.
 Once cast, the metal casting is removed from the investment, pickled to remove oxides, then finished/polished, and, finally, oxidized to highlight the detail.
 The last step is to attach the chain and clasp, and wallah!
 It's ready to be worn and enjoyed!